Lower School (Grades 1–5)

 The middle school student is in a period of transition.

-This transition includes physical, emotional, intellectual and spiritual changes.
-He/she also is in the midst of academic change.
-He/she is moving from an elementary level education to secondary level education.
-Open Door Christian Academy’s middle school program seeks to minister to the special needs of students at this crucial stage in their development.
-It is our goal to provide a program that will help children of Christian parents develop Academic excellence as well as a Christian world view.
+This transition includes physical, emotional, intellectual and spiritual developments.
+Open Door Christian Academy’s middle school program seeks to minister to the unique needs of students at this crucial stage in their development.
+It is our goal to provide a program that will help students develop academic excellence as well as a Christian worldview.

 Students in grades 6–8 leave the self-contained classroom for the “homeroom system” in which academic subjects are taught by specialists.
 As in the lower school, classes are small to allow for efficient teacher-student interaction.

-Necessary courses include Bible, English, Reading and Language Arts, Mathematics, Science, Social Studies, Computer, Physical Education, Art, Music and Foreign Language.
-All students attend Chapel once a week.
+Middle School courses include Bible, English, Reading, Writing, Mathematics, Science, Social Studies, Physical Education, Art, and Music.
+All classes train students to be skilled users of educational technology, and students attend Chapel once a week.

 Extracurricular activities, including music and sports, are important to promote Christian character and moral fitness, lifetime interest in other areas, and school spirit.
-Activities for both boys and girls include: choir, band, soccer, field hockey, basketball, softball, track and field.
+Activities for both boys and girls include: choir, band, drama, soccer, basketball, and track and field.